thelfenbaum/RoutineOptimizer-SpringBoot/DesignReport.md

 -   Ability for the user to sign in. this feature enables:

--       the user to access previously saved week scheduled
+-       the user to access previously saved week schedules

 -       the database to save the user information